rosariomgomez/tradyfit/docs/deployment.md

 ## Deployment workflow
 - Verify all the tests are passing locally
 - Push the code to Github.
 This automatically launches a build in Travis
-- If the build passes, I push the code to Heroku:
+- If the build passes, I push the code to Heroku running the following commands:
     - heroku maintenance:on _(put the app offline and show a maintenance page)_
     - git subtree push --prefix vagrant/tradyfit heroku master _(because the application doesn’t reside on the top of the git repo)_
     - heroku run python manage.py deploy _(upgrade db, insert categories...)_